MaterializeInc/materialize/doc/user/content/sql/explain.md

 - Replaces subqueries and lateral joins with non-nested operations.
 - Replaces `OUTER` joins with lower-level operations.
-- Replaces aggregate default values with lower-level operations.
+- Replaces global aggregate default values with lower-level operations.

 #### From decorrelated plan to optimized plan